ganbarodigital/php-mv-defensive/docs/V1/Exceptions/EmptyAssurancesList.md

      [x] is RuntimeException
      [x] is HttpRuntimeErrorException
      [x] maps to HTTP 500 UnexpectedError
-     [x] Can create from bad assurances list
-     [x] exception states that list must contain callables
+     [x] Can create from empty assurances list list [x] exception states that list must not be empty

 Class contracts are built from this class's unit tests.